 See the full list of Ohio entity naming requirements.

-Enter the LLC name, including the identifier, to continue.
+To continue, enter the LLC name, including the identifier.
 If you choose a name that is taken, the Secretary of State will return your application.

 Step 2: Choose an Effective Date & Time